 Transform your culture

+Changing recruitment and hiring processes to attract more women candidates is a cultural transformation project like any other.
+It’s a major initiative which predictably meets with pockets of resistance.
+Change is never easy.
 In some companies despite the increase in women at a junior level, they are still leaving mid-career.
 It’s not enough to bring women in, if once they get there the culture is stacked against them.
 If you treat women well even if they do leave, encourage them to write positive comments on social proofing sites.
 If they are unhappy they will share that experience.
 Research suggests that women will share a negative experience 32 times compared to a man who will share only 3 times.